IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 | `GEAR_LEVER` | 109 | `0x06D` | Not tested yet. |
 | `GEAR_PACKET` | 115 | `0x073` | Not tested yet. |

 The DBC helped confirm the known `0x045` and `0x283` messages and identified `0x245` as an ignition-related candidate.
-However, the working ignition control was ultimately found on CAN ID `0x001`, which is not defined in the supplied DBC.
+However, the working ignition control was ultimately found on CAN ID `0x001`, which is not defined in the supplied DBC (More on this later).

 <h3 align="left">Experimental limits and current bench setup</h3>

-The original vehicle is not available, and there is no access to another W212 with a complete, known-good CAN E and CAN B network.
-Because of this, the project cannot record authentic traffic from a running car and copy it directly.
-Progress must come from documentation, candidate messages, controlled experiments, and limited brute-force testing.
+The original vehicle is not available, and I have no access to another W212 with a complete, known-good CAN E and CAN B network.
+Because of this, the project cannot record authentic CAN traffic from a running car and copy it directly.
+Progress must come from documentation, candidate messages, and controlled brute-force testing methods.

-The cluster has two separate CAN networks:
+The cluster has the following wiring specification, which includes the wiring for both CAN networks:

 | Instrument-cluster pin | Connection |
 |---:|---|